| |

 worked in mental health since 1983 and has had her own family

 experience.
-Since 1996, she has been the Director of the
+Since 1996, she has been the Director of the Family

-using a critical psychiatric perspective.
-Presently, she
+a critical psychiatric perspective.
+Presently, she has been

 |